crispthinking/rust-workshop/hello/README.md

 which should be from the command line.
 To follow this tutorial you should make sure you have access to:

- * A terminal or Console
+ * A terminal or Console.
+This should be the *Developer Command Prompt for VS* on Windows.
  * A text editor
  * A web browser